Souwy/Snippetstudy-primitives/README.md

 Null: only one value, null
 Strings: anything between quotes. "anything"
 Number: [0-9], NaN (Not a Number), Inf (Infitnity)
 Boolean: True/False
 ### operators
 Typeof: take anything mentionned before and makes it a string
 Void: takes everything and makes it undefined (not absolutely useful)

 ## Review
-* struggles: how the value "number", which is already a string, becomes "string" after the operator "typeof" is executed. things you learned vocab next steps
+* Struggles: how the value "number", which is already a string, becomes "string" after the operator "typeof" is executed.
+* Learning objectives that need extra work?
+  value, type
+  difference between primitive type and operators
+* next steps